Course Title: Thesis 4

 Sem 2 2013,

 Course Coordinator Location: 201.03.014C

 System Enforced Pre-requisites (Enforced by SAMS)

 Thesis 4 requires you to complete a research paper in one of the APAC-approved formats, and submit it for final examination.
 Following examination, the paper should be prepared for publication, and submitted to a nominated journal.

 Objectives/Learning Outcomes/Capability Development

-This course contributes to the development of the Program Learning Outcomes for MC002 Master of Clinical Psychology
+This course contributes to the following Program Learning Outcomes for MC002 Master of Clinical Psychology

 Overview of Learning Activities